TAI’s Potential Impact on the Tax Base

 If TAI replaces a substantial portion of human labor with automated systems, we could see major upheavals in this status quo.
 We believe the vast majority of countries should be concerned about the potential of falling tax revenues in a world with transformative AI.

-A shift of economic value from human labor to capital could reduce global tax revenues.
-A concentration of profits among the largest highly-automated MNEs would further reduce corporate tax revenues, as well as concentrating taxable profits in only a few AI-leading countries.
-It’s a nuanced topic – but we think it is clear that national tax experts should be considering the possibility of transformative AI economic scenarios in their long-term tax modeling.⁵
+Without taxation reform, a shift of economic value from human labor to capital could reduce global tax revenues.
+Furthermore, a concentration of profits among a small set of highly-automated multinational enterprises could further reduce corporate tax revenues outside of a few AI-leading countries.
+It’s a nuanced topic – but we think it is clear that national tax experts should be considering the possibility of transformative AI economic scenarios in their long-term tax modeling.²

 Implication #1: Transformative AI could lead to an unprecedented shift from labor to capital income, which could drastically shift the overall tax base.